cisagov/Malcolm/README.md

 ![](./docs/images/screenshots/dashboards_bestguess.png)

 This feature is disabled by default, but it can be enabled by clearing (setting to `''`) the value of the `ZEEK_DISABLE_BEST_GUESS_ICS` environment variable in [`docker-compose.yml`](#DockerComposeYml).

+### <a name="NetBox"></a>Asset Management with NetBox

+Malcolm provides an instance NetBox, an open-source "solution for modeling and documenting modern networks."
+The NetBox web interface is available at at [https://localhost/assets/](https://localhost/assets/) if you are connecting locally.

+Deeper integration between Malcolm and Netbox is a work in progress, with the eventual goal being for Malcolm to automatically create objects in NetBox based on traffic observed and/or enrich its own network traffic metadata based on NetBox inventory.

+Please see the [NetBox page on GitHub](https://github.com/netbox-community/netbox), its [documentation](https://docs.netbox.dev/en/stable/) and its [public demo](https://demo.netbox.dev/) for more information.

 ### <a name="API"></a>API